maboutaam/sprint4_project/README.md

 Hello and Welcome to my first Github Projct!

+Here is the URL to my Web App: https://sprint4-project-2g22.onrender.com

 To get started, let me walk you through the details of this project.

 This project is a web-based application designed to replicate random occurrences through diverse methods and libraries.
 It offers visual representations and interactive features for investigating and interpreting the generated data that we extracted from the Vehicles US dataframe.